 • High Quality Two-Way Voice is Important in an Emergency because: • More information can be gathered about the emergency • False alarms are reduced • Dispatcher can give assurance to the individual during emergency situations

-• Daily Reminders - The Messenger beeps at a programmed time to remind the user of appointments, medication times etc. • Rechargeable backup Battery - Protects against short-term power failure (up to six hours) Telephone Features: • Visual Ringing - Keypad flashes to alert the hearing impaired
+• Daily Reminders - The device beeps at a programmed time to remind the user of appointments, medication times etc. • Rechargeable backup Battery - Protects against short-term power failure (up to six hours) Telephone Features: • Visual Ringing - Keypad flashes to alert the hearing impaired

 • Memory Keys - For one-touch dialing of frequently called numbers • Large Back-lit Keypad - Easy to see, even in the dark

 • Handset and Speakerphone Volume Controls • Ringer Pitch and Volume Control • Hearing Aid Compatible Handset • Will Monitor up to 200 feet

 Leasing the PERS device costs about the same as buying a daily cup of coffee!